nrwl/nx-workshop/docs/lab12/LAB.md

     - Try to `import { formatRating } from '@bg-hoard/store/util-formatters';`
 8. Run linting on all projects - you should see another expected error.
 9. You can now delete the import above.
+10. Run linting again and check if all the errors went away.

+    💡 Pass the suggested `--only-failed` option, so it doesn't relint everything.

 ---